SamanthaZH/CodecCompressor/README.md

 It will auto run all compressed, the model named "ckpt#.ckpt" is Feature compression only, the model named "mlp#.chpt" is compressed both feature vector and MLP.
 Change dataset name and model dir before run it

-The Sample result of cut_steak:
+The Sample result of cut_steak: (The result are for multiple scene compression)
 ```
                         qp0              qp10             qp20              qp30           qp40
 feature_only